 Meetings of the Board of Directors.
-During the year ended December 31, 2003, there were four meetings of the Board of Directors.
-Each director who served in such capacity during the year ended December 31, 2003 attended not less than 75% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
-All of the directors nominated for election to the Board, other than C. Taylor Cole Jr. and Eric T. Fry, were members of the Board for the entire 2003 year.
-A. Lawrence Fagan resigned from the Board in June 2003 and C. Taylor Cole was nominated by a majority of the independent directors and replaced Mr. Fagan in March 2004.
+During the year ended December 31, 2004, there were four meetings of the Board of Directors.
+Each director who served in such capacity during the year ended December 31, 2004 attended not less than 90% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
+All of the directors nominated for election to the Board, other than C. Taylor Cole Jr. and Eric T. Fry, were members of the Board for the entire 2004 year.
+A. Lawrence Fagan resigned from the Board in June 2003 and C. Taylor Cole Jr. was nominated by a majority of the independent directors and replaced Mr. Fagan in March 2004.
 Karen H. Bechtel resigned from the Board in March 2004 and Eric T. Fry was nominated by a majority of the independent directors and replaced Ms. Bechtel in April 2004.
 Neither Ms. Bechtel nor Mr. Fagan resigned due to any disagreements with the Company.
-It is the policy of the Board of Directors to have the independent directors attended the 2003 Annual Meeting of Stockholders.
-All of the directors attended the 2003 Annual Meeting.
+It is the policy of the Board of Directors to have the independent directors meet in an executive session at each meeting of the Board.
+It is also our policy that all directors should attend the Annual Meeting of Stockholders.
+All of the directors attended the 2004 Annual Meeting.